-In Korea, February 14th is reserved for the ladies, so the guys will have to cope with the pressure of creating the best date ever and if youâre a gentleman who finds the responsibility unfair, just remember that next month is White Day and the tables are turned on the girls.
+In Korea, February 14th is reserved for the ladies, the reason for this is that Korea has a Valentine's Day alternative for men.
+So the guys will have to cope with the pressure of creating the best date ever and if youâre a gentleman who finds the responsibility unfair, just remember that next month, March 14th, is White Day and the tables are turned on the girls.

 But in the meantime, whether you love it, hate it, or just think itâs a slick ploy by the greeting card industry and chocolate companies to empty your pockets, here are some great ways to spend Valentineâs Day...

+Nothing quite says âI love youâ like freshly baked treats, and sometimes the store-bough desserts are just too impersonal.
 For those who are fortunate enough to have an oven in their home, it can be a bit difficult to find the right cooking utensils and equipment for your Valentineâs plans.

 One place where you can find everything, from big mixing bowls to cookie cutters shaped as hearts, is Bangsan Baking Street, go shop till you drop, we promise you, you won't return empty handed!